holmesmainsend/javascript-quiz/README.md

 ## Purpose
 A quiz to test your knowledge of JavaScript fundamentals, powered by...
 JavaScript fundamentals.

+## Note
+"Enter Retirement" button no longer works with GitHub version of website.

 ## Built With
 * HTML
 * CSS